christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - The original local benchmark blocker was a mismatched GitHub App configuration.
 The Key Vault private key currently loaded locally matches GitHub App `2800136` / installation `108147932`, not the previously configured local values `2800205` / `108147870`.
 - Any future local benchmark that needs the API start path must include an explicit bearer-token acquisition step or a documented local auth bypass, because the proxied `POST /api/workflow/start` route is not anonymously callable.
 - Dispatch success alone is not sufficient benchmark evidence.
 For local verification of the legacy webhook design, also prove where the active GitHub App webhook is pointed and whether a tunnel or override is routing callbacks back to the local API.
+- A reproducible local webhook benchmark is now possible by hosting the API on `https://localhost:5000`, exposing it through a developer-owned persistent dev tunnel, and pointing the `Web Api Starter (Local)` GitHub App webhook URL at `<tunnel-url>/api/github/webhooks` with anonymous tunnel access enabled for port `5000`.
+- During the successful local benchmark, GitHub delivered one unrelated `workflow_run` webhook for `Orchestrator Test Workflow` that the API logged as unsupported before delivering the expected `WorkflowInProgress` and `WorkflowCompleted` events for the target orchestration instance.

 ### Phase 0 Execution Log